2011 Kansas State Wildcats football team: Miami

 Collin Klein rushed 22 times, often up the middle of the Hurricanes’ defense, for 93 yards and a touchdown while also completing 12 of 18 passes for 133 yards and two touchdowns.

-Helping him was the much-improved blocking of K-State's offensive line, and the consistent running of John Hubert, who had a breakthrough performance with a career-high 166 yards and a touchdown in 18 attempts.
+Helping him was the improved blocking of K-State's offensive line, and the consistent running of John Hubert, who had a breakthrough performance with a career-high 166 yards and a touchdown in 18 attempts.

 In addition Nigel Malone had his third interception in as many games making him one of only 7 FBS players to average one interception per game.

 While much of the preseason talk at running back revolved around hyped transfer Bryce Brown, it is Hubert who is emerging as the team's go-to runner.

 This game also marked the second consecutive season of K-State being undefeated entering into conference play.
 It also marked K-State's second consecutive season of going undefeated in non-conference play.

 This game also marked K-State's first win over a team currently in the ACC conference. (note: Syracuse was admitted to the ACC on September 18, and K-State had previously beaten Syracuse in the 1997 Fiesta Bowl.)